yitzuliu/DissertationDemo/src/models/smolvlm/README.md

 # SmolVLM Refactored Implementation

-This directory contains the refactored SmolVLM implementation that addresses the code duplication and maintenance issues in the original version.
+This directory contains the **successfully refactored and deployed** SmolVLM implementation that addresses the code duplication and maintenance issues in the original version.
+The refactoring has been completed and all files have been updated.

 ## 🎯 **Refactoring Goals**